Costs of Slips and Falls

-Injuries also have a negative psychological effect on employees or other customers.
-Employees who witnessed an accident or who attended to the victim may be distracted for hours or days afterward.
-News of a slip and fall injury can damage your company's reputation.
+Slip-and-fall accidents disrupt your operations and reduce productivity.
+When a worker or customer falls, your employees must stop what they are doing to attend to the victim.
+Employees may need to summon medical help and wait for it to arrive.
+Those who witnessed the accident or attended to the victim may be distracted for hours or days afterward.
+News of a slip-and-fall injury can damage your company's reputation.
 People who hear about the accident may assume that you run an unsafe operation.

 Causes of Accidents

-- Bumpy, Lumpy or Loose Surfaces Floors, parking areas, and other walking areas can have small obstructions that can lead to trips and falls.
-Examples are frayed carpets, a buckled wood floor, a concrete parking block and a speed bump.
+- Bumpy, Lumpy or Loose Surfaces.
+Floors, parking areas, and other walking areas can have small obstructions that can lead to trips and falls.
+Examples are frayed carpets, a buckled wood floor, a concrete parking block, and a speed bump.
 Loose, uneven surfaces can also cause accidents.
 For instance, gravel, floor mats, and area rugs can move underfoot, triggering a fall.

-- Poor Housekeeping A messy store, office, warehouse or other workspace is an accident waiting to happen.
-Common trip and fall hazards include loose electrical cords or cables, cluttered work areas, items stored on floors, and overflowing trash cans.
+- Poor Housekeeping.
+A messy store, office, warehouse or other workspace is an accident waiting to happen.
+Common trip-and-fall hazards include loose electrical cords or cables, cluttered work areas, items stored on floors, and overflowing trash cans.

-- Poor Design Some trip and fall injuries result from design problems.
-Examples are stairs with no handrails, bad lighting, lack of signage and poor traffic flow.
+- Poor Design.
+Some trip and fall injuries result from design problems.
+Examples are stairs with no handrails, bad lighting, lack of signage, and poor traffic flow.